cyberomin/cyberomin.github.io/_posts/2017-12-05-the-men-who-built-america.md

 ---
 <img src="{{ site.url }}/assets/article_images/tmwba/vanderbilt.jpg" style="width: 250px; height: auto"/>

+> Disclaimer - this is a direct compilation of a tweet storm.
+No edits whatsoerver made here.

 **Cornelius Vanderbilt**

 Cornelius Vanderbilt started his rail empire by borrowing $100 to buy a small ferry boat, he quickly earned the reputation of a shrewd businessman.
 He always got ahead by any means necessary by hook or crook, it was pretty much win or lose.
 No middle ground.
 His single ship quickly became a fleet of ships and he was christened "The Commodore."